esselius/samson/plugins/env/README.md

 for a project and deploy_group.

 ## GitHub to manage environment variables
-This plugin has an option to use GitHub repository for .env files.
-Using GitHub provides better control of the environment variables applied to each deploy group and provides the ability to have peer reveiw of environment variable changes.
-Each project must opt-in to use this feature.
+This plugin has an option to use GitHub repository as source for environment variables Each project must opt-in to use this feature.

-To enable the feature for an instance of Samson add the environment variable DEPLOYMENT_ENV_REPO and set it to the the organization and repository that has the .env files.
-You should set this in the .env file used by the samson rails application.
+To enable the feature set the environment variable DEPLOYMENT_ENV_REPO to the organization and repository for the deployment environment variables `.env`.
+For an organization named `my_organization` and the repository named `deployment_environment_config` put this in Samson's `.env` file:
-For example:

-`DEPLOYMENT_ENV_REPO=my-orgainization/deployment_environmet_config`
+`DEPLOYMENT_ENV_REPO=my_organization/deployment_environment_config`

-The expected structure of this repository is a directory named generated with a sub directory for each project samson deploys.
-Within this directory for a project are the deploy group .env files using the name of the deploy group with a `.env` extension.
-For example, you may a project named data_processor and the deploy groups it can run are staging1 and prod1 and prod2.
-Given this structure this feature expects:
+The expected structure of this repository is a directory named `generated` with a sub directory for each _project permalink_ samson deploys.
+Within this directory for a project are the deploy group .env files using the name of the _deploy group permalink_ with a `.env` extension.
+For a project with the permalink `data_processor` and the deploy group permalinks `staging1`, `prod1` and `prod2` we expect to see this directory tree:
 ```bash
 # ls ./
 generated